Uses and Lab Analysis

 To maintain unused product freshness, close bag tightly after each use.

-Organic Certificate from Washington State Department of Agriculture (WSDA) for Scarecrow’s Pride.
+Approved for use in Organic production from Washington State Department of Agriculture (WSDA)

 Receiving organic status requires a large amount of laboratory testing, is time consuming and expensive.
-The lab results submitted to WSDA for organic certification of Scarecrow’s Pride are below.
+Scarecrow’s Pride lab results submitted to WSDA for certification of organic use are below.
 Unfortunately, some material claims to be “organic” without going through the certification process.
 For WSDA’s list of current organic approved material, click here.